 (d) any other matter that the court thinks proper to consider.

 Not necessarily.
-Although someone is more likely to get a section 10 if the offence is ‘trivial’ (ie not serious), the cases make it clear that section 10 can be used for very serious offences also.
+Although someone is more likely to get a section 10 dismissal if the offence is ‘trivial’ (ie not serious), the cases make it clear the section can be used for very serious offences also.

 An ‘extenuating circumstance’ is something out-of-the-ordinary that can partly explain why the offence was committed.

-For example, in the case of Mr Paris (above), his wife tormented and assaulted him before he ‘lost the plot’, grabbed a knife and committed offences against police.
+For example, in the case of R v Paris , the defendant’s wife tormented and assaulted him before he ‘lost the plot’, grabbed a knife and committed offences against police.

-Similarly, Ms Piccin (above) had a terrible life whereby she lost her husband, was then ‘duped’ by a con-artist out of her home and two business and was then ‘dumped’ by her new partner (the man she assaulted).
+Similarly, the defendant in the case of R v Piccin (No 2) had a terrible life whereby she lost her husband, was then ‘duped’ by a con-artist out of her home and two business and was then ‘dumped’ by her new partner (the man she assaulted).

-Although such circumstances do not excuse the conduct, they can go some way towards explaining it and increasing the chances of a section 10.
+Although such circumstances do not excuse the conduct, they can go some way towards explaining it and increasing the chances of a section 10 dismissal

 - the offence occurred during a difficult time in your life, which can be shown by preparing ‘written instructions’ for your lawyer (which is just a handwritten outline of the events leading up to the incident) which your lawyer can use when addressing the court, and/or